crate/cratedb-guide/docs/integrate/kafka/docker-python.md

 );
 ```

-But this can also be done using curl:
+But this can also be done using `curl`:

 ```bash
 curl -sS -H 'Content-Type: application/json' \